 Data from Food Engineering’s 44th Annual Plant Construction Survey reveals a considerable increase in plant construction across the food & beverage manufacturing sector.
 But, what’s causing this surge after starkly uncertain times a year ago?

-Tyler Cundiff, president of the food & beverage market, Gray, Inc., believes this activity is caused by three key ideas:
+Tyler Cundiff, president of the Food & Beverage Group at Gray, Inc., believes this activity is caused by three key ideas:

 - Manufacturing enterprise consolidation

 “Much of the current new project activity is a result of a drastic disruption to the global food supply and delivery system due to COVID-19,” says Cundiff.